YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAmix_QRS.md

 ## Relationship with SPAmix

 SPAmix‑QRS is a direct, independent extension of SPAmix.
 While SPAmix focuses on mean‑/link‑based association tests, SPAmix‑QRS introduces the **quantile regression score test (QRS)** to detect effects across the entire phenotypic distribution.
 It retains SPAmix’s core innovations (ISAF, retrospective SPA) and adds local‑ancestry‑aware quantile testing.
-No part of this work is derived from other quantile‑regression GWAS implementations.

 ## Citation

 If you use SPAmix‑QRS, please cite: